codlark/cls/docs/Syntax.md

 ### `[names]` section

 The `[names]` section allows you to define user [briks](#brik-syntax).
 Note how the name in the example looks like a property definition.
-These are useful for values that will be seen repeatedly such as colors or icons for labels
+These are useful for values that will be seen repeatedly such as colors or icons for labels.
+Names for user briks should not include special characters, spaces are okay.
+There is no guarantee that some other part of brikWork won't see them as something else

 ### `[data]` section